How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 On the first visit, the dentist will clean your teeth and make initial preparations for your veneer.

-It may come with a two-year guarantee.
+Porcelain veneers may come with a one-year guarantee.
 If the veneer breaks within this period, you can get it fixed for free, within reason.
+Normally, a porcelain veneer should last many years, up to 10 years or longer.

 Have a missing tooth?
-You can get dental implants in Thailand, whether it’s a single tooth, molars, or even an entire mouth.
+You can get dental implants in Thailand, whether it’s a single tooth, molar or even an entire mouth.

 ITI Straumann is a popular dental implant system in Thailand.
-It is also the world-leading dental implant company, and its implant systems have been widely used throughout the world, including in the USA, the UK, and Australia.
+It is also the world-leading dental implant company, and its implant systems have been widely used throughout the world, including in the U.S., the U.K., and Australia.

-Dental implants are a long and complicated process.
+Tip: Dental implants are a long and complicated process because once they put the stem in the bone, it takes a few months for the bone to grow around the implant.
 If you decide to do it, it’s better to go to a good dental clinic.
 They have modern equipment and implantologists on board.

 Find out more: The Complete Guide to Getting Dental Implants in Thailand